-- If meat must be held for longer than a few days, freeze it for maximum quality retention, store frozen meat at 0° F or lower until canning time.
+- Freeze any meat that must be held for longer than a few days to maximize quality retention.
+Store frozen meat at 0° F or lower until canning time.

 - Thaw frozen meat in a refrigerator at 40° F or lower until most of the ice crystals have disappeared.
 This may take several days for large cuts of meat.

 - Trim gristle, bruised spots, and fat off meat before canning.
 Excessive fat left on the meat will melt and rise to the top during processing.
 If the fat comes in contact with the sealing edge of the lid, the jar may not seal.

 Broth may be prepared by placing bony pieces in a saucepan and covering with cold water.
 Simmer until meat is tender.
 Discard fat.
 Add boiling broth to containers packed with precooked meat or poultry.

 Blue, mackerel, salmon, steelhead, trout, and other fatty fish except tuna